 In another take on the rustic-modern bedroom, a primitive bed provides a masculine balance to the pink walls.
 When going for this look, use simple, masculine lines in the bed, bedside tables, lamps, and frames.
 Then soften it with the paint color (Blossom Pink, for example), the pillow, flowers, and art.

 If you like your pink unapologetically feminine, we won’t judge.
-A rich range of pinks, from the pale pink comforter to the rosy pillows, to the strawberry walls (try Strawflower), makes this bedroom feel like a grown-up’s retreat.
-Rather than using bedside tables, try a brass bar cart.
-The wheels make it easy to move to clean, and the shelves give ample storage for books and photos.
+A rich range of pinks, from the pale pink comforter to the rosy pillows, to the strawberry walls (try Strawflower), makes this kid’s bedroom feel like a grown-up’s retreat.

 Let’s not leave out kitchens in the pink treatment.
 If you love the color and want only a touch of it, look for a pink refrigerator (Smeg makes a classic one).
 But if you want to commit fully to the hue, paint the entire room pink — cabinets, walls, and ceiling, too.
 (A pink with brown undertones, like Cheerful Heart, will keep the color muted and warm.)
 White countertops, gray cabinets, and a gray-and-white floor make this kitchen feel European and modern.